Pyle's Massacre: Aftermath

 Pickens and Lee never caught up with Tarleton, since Cornwallis ordered him to rejoin the main army on the night of February 24.
 Though pursued, Tarleton eventually got too close to the main British army for Pickens and Lee to attack safely.
 Additionally, Nathanael Greene's recovered army crossed the Dan River back into NC on February 22, proceeding for contact and action at Guilford Courthouse on March 15, 1781.
 Lee and Pickens broke off to screen and join the campaign, their task to demoralize and discourage Loyalist volunteers from adding to the diminishing British forces having been successful.

 There were reports of atrocities committed by Catawba Indians in a late-arriving company, with claims that men were butchered after asking for quarter.
-The British were quick to denounce the incident as a massacre.
-Cornwallis, in a letter to Lord George Germain, reported that most of Pyle's force were "inhumanly butchered, when begging for quarters, without making the least resistance."
-Lee later noted that if he had wanted a massacre he would have chased down the remnants of Pyle's company.
-Rather, Lt.
-Col. Lee allowed those who wished to run away do so in the successful strategy of putting off the fantasy tales of the British Army of their superior cavalry, etc., and help put an end to recruiting efforts by the Loyalists in N. Carolina for the British, as described by Lee in his memoir, "Memoirs of the War in the Southern Department of the United States" and in 1969 republished by Arno Press, Inc., New York as "The American Revolution In The South."
-Ch 27.
+The British were quick to denounce the Americans' actions as a massacre.
+Cornwallis, in a letter to Lord Sackville, reported that most of Pyle's force were "inhumanly butchered, when begging for quarters, without making the least resistance."
+Lee later argued in his memoir that if he had wanted to massacre the Loyalists he would have chased down the remnants of Pyle's company.
+Rather, he allowed them to run away put an end to Loyalist recruiting efforts in North Carolina.

 The battle occurred a few weeks before the Battle of Guilford Courthouse and was a contributing factor in weakening British troop numbers and morale.
 As late as the 1850s, local residents could point out the location of the battle and the mass graves of those killed during the skirmish; at least one known mass grave has been recently relocated.
 The site is marked with periwinkle and cedar trees and at one time had a stone marker (placed in 1880), which has since been removed from the site; the marker's current location is unknown.